 A Collaborative Project Manager has an open door policy.
 She is empathetic to the views of her team members.
 Collaborative project managers are transparent in their decision-making process.

 Of course, Project Managers need to be responsive to the overall business objectives and the consensus is not always feasible or necessary.
+For this project permissions for accessing project’s details should be only given to those who have a stake in the project.
 However, when the Project Manager acts as a role model for collaboration this can change the overall team’s dynamic.

 Promote and Incentivize Collaboration